-This webpage is based on the article in the March 2019 Edition of Beyond Bree, the Newsletter of the Tolkien Special Interest Group of American Mensa, by Seamus Hamill-Keays MA.
+This webpage formed the basis of an article in the March 2019 Edition of Beyond Bree, the Newsletter of the Tolkien Special Interest Group of American Mensa, by Seamus Hamill-Keays MA MSc.
 The complete article Tolkien and the Wines of Jerez with Notes and References can be obtained from the Editor of Beyond Bree through http://www.cep.unt.edu/bree.html

 An important and detailed biography of the guardian of J R R Tolkien; Luna Press 2018